endoflife-date/endoflife.date/.github/ISSUE_TEMPLATE/report_incorrect_details.md

 **Link to product page on endoflife.date**

-Let us know the to url of the product page on endoflife.date you found the incorrect details.
+Let us know the URL of the product page on endoflife.date you found the incorrect details.

 **Details of incorrect and correct details you have found**

-For example the active support date on endoflife.date is not the same as in the product documentation.
+For example, the active support date on endoflife.date is not the same as in the product documentation.

 endoflife.date: 2021-02-02